subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 these containers?
 The answer is to use more sophisticated devops tools designed specifically for this purpose.
 Blueprints use Ansible playbooks to enable full application provisioning.

-    **COMING IN FUTURE RELEASES:** Presently only Ansible is supported, however we plan to provide additional provisioners in the future: namely all provisioners supported by Vagrant will be supported by Subutai Blueprints.

 With Ansible and it's playbooks you can automatically provision and re-provision applications to achieve the Nirvana of continuous